taw00/howto/howto-logrotate.md

 Save, and you are done!

-That says, create new files as user `todd`, save only 5 of them, don't gripe if the file does not exist, compress it, rotate at 500KB, and copy-then truncate.
+This configuration says: Create new files as user `todd`; save only 5 of them;
+don't gripe if the file does not exist; compress it; rotate at 500KB; and copy-then truncate.
 We copy-then-truncate so that any running program actively writing to the file does not hiccup.

+> _IMPORTANT NOTE: That 500KB value is purely arbitrary.
+You may want to wait
+> and see what the size of a log file is for a typical day of operations before
+> you configure rotating them.
+And then multiply that by 5 or 10.
+For example,
+> if my application generates 5MB of log data everyday, maybe I will set
+> `maxsize 50M`.
+Or just pick a setting and adjust it over time through
+> experience.
+It's something to think about._

 ...